FAQs: Will Work in the Cannabis Industry Affect My Green Card Application?

 Non-citizens who are applying for legal immigration status should consult an experienced immigration attorney on how to deal with legal and illegal marijuana use or marijuana industry work.

 The attorneys at Chicago’s Godoy Law Office fight for the rights of immigrants in Illinois and help immigrants navigate the complex and numerous immigration policies, procedures, and regulations.
-If you need help with an immigration issue, please contact our office at 855.554.6369.
+If you need help with an immigration issue, please reach out to us online.